makekop/Text-To-Speech-Python-Script-with-Google-Cloud/flask_version/README.md

 Flask==2.2.5
 google-cloud-texttospeech==2.15.0
 ```
 ## Configuration

 1. **Google Cloud Service Account**

-- Follow the setup guide from the [original README](../main/README.md) to enable the API and create a service account.
+- Follow the setup guide from the [google_cloud file](../main/google_cloud/README.md) to enable the API and create a service account.
 - Save the JSON file locally (e.g., `authorization.json`).

 2. **Edit the credential path in `CloudSpeechflask.py`:**